 These expert tips will help you do just that, whether you are a seasoned traveller finding yourself in a new and unfamiliar city or a first time backpacker arriving at the first stop on their gap year, taking these simple steps will help keep you safe and secure until you can get yourself orientated.

-Obviously it is always best to avoid this option if at all possible, but sometimes you just can’t, and you will find yourself walking bleary eyed through a half closed airport trying to find the best way to get to the nearest bed.
+Obviously it is always best to avoid this option if at all possible, but sometimes dependent on what flight you have to get (or delays you have to deal with) you just can’t, and you will find yourself walking bleary eyed through a half closed airport trying to find the best way to get to the nearest bed.
 Don’t worry, it isn’t ideal but there are ways to negate any potential risks before they become a problem.

 This is one of the very few situations where I will advise anyone to pre book a room.
 The absolute majority of the time pre booking isn’t necessary and you can get a nice place at a good rate by simply doing a bit of research and looking around.
 However, the last thing you want to be doing is traipsing around at two in the morning in the dark with your backpack feeling really heavy and looking for a place to stay.
-It’s a recipe for disaster.
+It’s a recipe for disaster and you will be putting yourself at extra unnecessary risk.
 Just book a room, even if it just for the one night.
-You can always find something else in the morning.
+You can get a good nights sleep and you can always find something else in the morning.

 This is another piece of advice which I rarely give out, but again this is one of the very few situations where it is warranted.
 Sure, using public transport is cheap, easy and in most cases much more convenient.
 But when you are arriving late at night, it isn’t worth it.
 Just swallow the expense (or even better, budget for it) and get dropped off right at the door of your accommodation safely and easily.
 That way you will be in a nice comfy bed all the sooner too.
 Just make sure that you head to official taxi counters or ranks, and avoid any of the touts that will try and swerve you into one of their own taxis.

-Arriving during the day does take a lot of pressure off you and it does reduce a lot of the extra risk that comes with wandering alone late at night looking for a place to stay, but you still won’t be at your best, you will be tired and your situational awareness will be impaired.
-Many times the tips given above can just as applicable during the day, but in daylight hours there are just a couple of extra things to be aware of.
+Arriving during the day does take a lot of pressure off you and it does reduce a lot of the extra risk that comes with wandering alone late at night looking for a place to stay, but that still doesn’t mean it is trouble free.
+You still won’t be at your best, you will be tired and your situational awareness will be impaired.
+Many times the tips given above can be just as applicable during the day, but in daylight hours there are just a couple of extra things to be aware of too.

-During the day the airport or train station or whatever facility it is you use to arrive in your new destination will be far more alive.
+During the day the airport, bus or train station you arrive in your new destination at will be far more alive.
 It will be far more packed, far more crowded, and almost everywhere will be open.
 In many ways this is a good thing, safety in numbers and all that, but that also means that there are far more touts, scammers and potential thieves about, so do yourself a favour and just be aware of your surroundings and keep an eye on your pack.

 So the next time you are arriving in a new and unfamiliar city or country, just remember these tips and keep yourself safe.